TheBigBookMan/grad-dip/Information Technology/Topic 2- Networks.md

 					- Now we perform the bitwise AND operation for the IP address and the mask.
 					- The result is 11000000.10101000.00000000.00000000, which is 192.168.0.0.
 					- So, we now know that the network address of our network is 192.168.0.0.
 				- **Broadcast address calculation**- Highest IP address in a network is a broadcast address. it is reserved and cannot be used by a PC and the data it receives it sends out to all hosts on the network.
-Compute the broadcast address need to get the subnet mask and invert the bits and perform bitwise OR with IP address
+Compute the broadcast address need to get the subnet mask and invert the bits and perform bitwise OR with IP address.
+This is if the broadcast address is the destination address then it knows to send a broadcast out
+					- Broadcast address always 192.168.0.255 (has the 255 on the end)
 					- To compute the broadcast address, we need to get the subnet mask and invert the bits (swap the ones with zeros) and then perform a bitwise OR with the IP address.
 					- Broadcast address = IP address | ! subnet mask
 					- Consider the IP address 192.168.0.11 with a mask of 255.255.255.0.